Gitanjali1818/90DaysOfDevOps/2026/day-15/day-15-networking-concepts.md

                /28	     255.255.255.240	       16	            14

 ## Task 4: Ports – The Doors to Services:
          1- What is a port?
-Why do we need them?
-            -A port is a communication endpoint that helps identify specific services running on a system.
+            - A port is a communication endpoint that helps identify specific services running on a system.

+         2- Why do we need them?
+            - Because one IP can run multiple services, ports help route traffic to the correct service.